Ichirō Hatoyama's Residence, Hatoyama Hall, in Otowa

 The odd thing that is worth mentioning is that Goth loli fashion in the hall was prohibited.
 Apparently a magazine article was written that stated that you can take very cute photos at the hall dressed in Goth Lolita fashion.
 This was something the building staff did not want to become a trend.

-Another article came out about somebody that brought Goth Lolita dress to the hall, and changed clothes in the restroom.
+Another article came out about somebody who brought Goth Lolita dress to the hall, and changed clothes in the restroom.
 This caused folks waiting to use the restroom to become somewhat agitated.
 You can't make this stuff up, I know.

 Gothic Lolita, often referred to as "GothLoli" (ゴスロリ) in Japan, is a substyle of the broader Lolita fashion movement, which combines Victorian and Rococo aesthetics with modern Japanese pop culture influences.
 Dresses are predominantly black, but often accented with white, deep reds, purples, or dark blues.
 Now you know!